 By Car

-- Arrive early in the morning or visit in the evening to avoid the crowds.
+- Arrive early in the morning or go in the evening if you want to dodge the crowds.

 - Check the cherry blossom forecast from the National Park Service for the latest bloom updates.

-- Wear comfortable walking shoes—you'll be doing a lot of walking!
+- Wear comfortable walking shoes.
+Trust me, you'll be doing a ton of walking!

-- Bring your camera or smartphone to capture the beauty of the blossoms.
+- Don't forget your camera or phone to grab some photos of the blossoms.

 - Restrooms are available, but expect long lines during peak hours.

-- Be respectful of the cherry trees—do not pick or shake the blossoms!
+- Please be respectful of the cherry trees.
+Don't pick or shake the blossoms!

 FAQs